Fort Miley Batteries

 Cost: Free

-What to know: The batteries are not maintained or lit.
-Watch your step inside.
-Uneven floors, low ceilings, and darkness.
+What to know: The batteries are not lit or maintained.
+Watch your step: uneven floors, low ceilings, dark interiors.
 Bring a flashlight or phone light.
-The coastal winds can be brutal.
+The coastal wind is strong.

 Getting There